SAP/neonbee/README.md

 }
 ```

 And that's it.
-Deploy your verticles by simply putting a JAR file of them into your NeonBee's `/verticles` directory.
-Please have a look in the `/samples/templates` directory of this repository.
-You'll find verticle template projects there, which will build you compliant JAR file out of the box.
-Start-up the server and call the raw endpoint to fetch your data via `/raw/CustomerData/`.
-Wasn't that easy?
-And the cool thing is: NeonBee can scale your verticle up, so it can run in a highly scalable cluster out of the box!
+Deploy your verticles by simply putting a JAR file of them into NeonBees `/verticles` directory.
+We will soon release a sample repository on how to build a compliant JAR file.
+Compliant JAR files refer to so called "modules".
+A module JAR is a fat / ueber JAR, which comes with any dependencies of the verticle, excluding NeonBee / Vert.x dependencies which are provided by the framework.

+Start-up the server, on its default port you can fetch the data of your verticle via the raw endpoint at http://localhost:8080/raw/CustomerData/.
+NeonBee can easily run this verticle in a highly scalable cluster setup out of the box.

 ### Advancing to Entity Verticles

-Dealing with plain data verticles is great if you control who consumes your data and own all interfaces.
-In case you want to provide a public interface or simply need more control over your data, dealing with raw JSON, strings or even binary, gets a bit more troublesome.
+Dealing with plain data verticles is great if you control who consumes the data and own all interfaces.
+The downside of data verticles is that they do not provide a structured and obliging interface, but if e.g. announcing to expose `JsonObject` the given JSON object could have any structure.
+In case you want to provide a public interface or simply need more control over the data returned, dealing with raw JSON, strings or even binary, gets a bit more troublesome.

-But don't worry, NeonBee got you covered!
+NeonBee covers that with the concept of `EntityVerticle` an extension to the `DataVerticle` concept.
 Let's define a very simple data model using the CDS Definition Language first:

 ```
 namespace MyModel;